pivotal/docs-tap/scc/ootb-template-reference.hbs.md

 ## external-deliverable-template

 ### Purpose

 Create a definition of a deliverable which a user can manually applied to an external kubernetes cluster.
-When a properly configured Delivery (for example, the [OOTB Delivery](ootb-delivery-basic.hbs.md)) is installed on that external cluster, the Deliverable will
+When a properly configured Delivery is installed on that external cluster, the Deliverable will
 [pair with the Delivery](https://cartographer.sh/docs/v0.6.0/architecture/#clusterdelivery) to deploy Kubernetes configuration on the cluster.
+For example, the [OOTB Delivery](ootb-delivery-basic.hbs.md).

 ### Used by